The Luis J. Rodriguez Story--the Poet Laureate of Los Angeles

 And in 2010, Luis’s story was included in Amicus Curiae brief in a case before the U.S. Supreme Court to end life sentences for juveniles in non-capital crimes, which the high court eventually declared unconstitutional.

-Starting in 2011 Luis took part in several public conversations with Louie Perez of the East L.A. band Los Lobos and famed Chicano journalist Luis R. Torres in a presentation called “The Three Louies,” including at Grand Performances, California Plaza, Los Angeles; the Aspen Literary Festival in Colorado; East Los Angeles College; and other venues.
+Starting in 2011 Luis took part in several public conversations with Louie Perez of the East L.A. band Los Lobos and famed Chicano journalist Luis R. Torres in a presentation called “The Three Louies,” including at Grand Performances/ California Plaza, Los Angeles; the Aspen Literary Festival in Colorado; East Los Angeles College; and other venues.
 In 2012 he was co-producer of the documentary film “Rushing Waters, Rising Dreams: How the Arts are Transforming a Community,” written and directed by John F. Cantu, as well as editing with Denise Sandoval the companion book of the same name.

 In 2008, Luis also founded Barking Rooster Entertainment to do films, CDs, TV productions, podcasts, and Internet content.
 Its first book, 2011’s “Detoured: My Journey from Darkness to Light” by Jesse De La Cruz, documented the life of a 30-year California prisoner and state prison gang leader, now college professor.

 In 2014, Tia Chucha Press became 25 years old, with readings/panels at the Associated Writing Programs Conference in Seattle (thelargest writers conference in the U.S. with some 12,000 participants).
-TCP is renowned as a leading cross-cultural small press in the U.S., publishing such notables as Patricia Smith, David Hernandez, Elizabeth Alexander, Kyoko Mori, Terrance Hayes, Virgil Suarez, Opal Palmer Adisa, Alison Luterman, Peter J. Harris, Deborah Miranda, and more.
+TCP is renowned as a leading cross-cultural small press in the U.S., publishing such notables as Patricia Smith, David Hernandez, Elizabeth Alexander, Kyoko Mori, Terrance Hayes, Virgil Suarez, Opal Palmer Adisa, Alison Luterman, Peter J. Harris, Deborah Miranda, Leticia Hernandez Linares, and more.

 And along with leaders in labor, immigrant rights, veteran’s rights, education and housing struggles, among others, Luis helped establish the Network for Revolutionary Change in Chicago during the fall of 2011 to unite as many practical leaders as possible with a vision of cooperation, peace and a healthy environment for all as the United States faces deep challenges to the capitalist economic and political social order.
+In 2015, Luis and Trini taught revolutionaries and activists from Ferguson MO; Chicago; Baltimore; New York; Los Angeles; Oakland; Salinas; Mexico; Brazil; South Africa, and more for the Popular Education Project in the Hudson Valley, New York, and Salinas Valley, California.

 In addition, Luis became running mate of Rocky Anderson for the Justice Party during the 2012 presidential elections where they appeared on the ballot in fifteen states and were write-in candidates in twenty more—he was also on third party candidate debates with Democracy Now! and Huffington Post Live.
 They eventually garnered some 40,000 votes.

 In 2014, Luis ran for California governor in the June primary, endorsed by the Green Party of California, Mexican American Political Association, Chicanos Unidos of Orange County, PODER of Santa Barbara, Corazon Del Pueblo of Boyle Heights, Brooklyn & Boyle magazine, Chicano scholar Rudy Acuna, Salinas City Councilmember Jose Castaneda, and El Hormiguero (The Anthill) of Pacoima, among others.
 His long-time friend Anthony Prince, now a lawyer, became manager, harking back 35 years when Luis first ran for office.
 His team traveled 12 times up-and-down the state, signed up some 200 volunteers, obtained around 5,000 signatures and/or money to qualify as a candidate, and ran a highly energized grassroots campaign.
-With only a few thousand dollars—against the $20 million war chest of incumbent Democrat Governor Jerry Brown and members of both parties with over a million dollars—Luis garnered around 67,000 votes, sixth among 15 candidates, and first among third-party and independent candidates.
+With only around $27,000—against the $20 million war chest of incumbent Democrat Governor Jerry Brown and members of both parties with over a million dollars—Luis garnered around 67,000 votes, sixth among 15 candidates, and first among third-party and independent candidates.
 Articles on his candidacy or mentions appeared in the Orange County Weekly, Monterey County Weekly, New Yorker, Los Angeles Times, Mint Press, Truthout, TruthDig, KCET Departures, San Francisco Bay Guardian, Huffington Post, KPFK-FM, KPFA-FM, Univision, EFE Spanish-language network, and Fox News Latino, among others.
 A major outcome was the continuation of his “Imagine a New California” campaign and the beginning stages of a California Network for Revolutionary Change.